-The Lightship Columbia, a National Historic Landmark that once guided ships to safety at the mouth of the Columbia River offers an opportunity to hop aboard and see for yourself where the sailors would cook, eat, sleep, and work.
+Lightship Columbia, a National Historic Landmark that once guided ships to safety at the mouth of the Columbia River offers an opportunity to explore where sailors would cook, eat, sleep, and work.

-The Lightship Columbia functioned as a floating lighthouse to mark the mouth of the Columbia River from 1951-1979.
+Lightship Columbia functioned as a floating lighthouse to mark the mouth of the Columbia River from 1951-1979.
 Since the lightship was essentially a small town anchored 5 miles out to sea, all of the supplies for the crew had to be on board.
-The lightship had a crew of 17 men who worked 2-4 week rotations, with 10 men on duty at a time.
+The lightship had a full crew of 17 men who worked in rotations, with 10 men on duty at a time.
 Life on board consisted of long periods of monotony punctuated by fierce storms, particularly in the winter.

 Columbia returned to the Museum in Spring 2022 after an extensive dry dock restoration program.